aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

     export default collectPayment;
     ```

-    1. You don't need to pass any parameters here, this instance will have the same configuration as the first Tracer instance
+    1. You don't need to pass any parameters here, this instance will have the same configuration as the other Tracer instance
     2. This is the main subsegment called `### index.handler` that was created by the `captureLambdaHandler` middleware
 === "Example Raw X-Ray Trace excerpt"